rune-rs/rune/book/src/types.md

 == () (1.0544ms)
 ```

-A tighter way to accomplish this would be by using pattern matching.
-A mechanism
+A tighter way to accomplish this would be by using pattern matching, a mechanism
 especially suited for many conditional branches.
 Especially when the branches
 are different types or variants in an enum.